kwescon1/wp-web-crawler/README.md

 ## Exploring How It Works

 For a more detailed explanation of how the WP-WEB-CRAWLER application functions, you can refer to our [Explanation.md](Explanation.md) document.
 This document provides insights into the internal workings of the application and can be a valuable resource for understanding its functionality.

+## Note on Responsible Web Crawling

+Before initiating web crawling using WP-WEB-CRAWLER or any other web crawling tool, it's essential to be aware that some websites may explicitly prohibit or restrict crawling through the use of robots.txt files or other methods.

+Always respect the website's terms of service and robots.txt guidelines when performing web crawling activities.
+Unauthorized or aggressive crawling can put unnecessary strain on web servers and may be considered unethical or even illegal.

+WP-WEB-CRAWLER is designed to assist administrators in enhancing their website's SEO rankings through responsible and ethical crawling practices.
+Please use this tool responsibly and ensure that you have the necessary permissions to crawl a website.